 - a.
-The details of the case are published on the competition page of the SCCA website (www.ArabicMoot3.sadr.org). - b.
+The details of the case are published on the competition page of the SCCA website (ArabicMoot.org). - b.
 The academic committee shall write the documents and case file and shall answer questions concerning the details and notional facts of the case.
-The academic committee shall include commercial arbitration experts and practitioners as the SCCA deems appropriate.

-- c.
-No member of the academic committee shall be entitled to advise or direct any student or team participating in the competition in any form. - d.
-The case will be published on the competition page of the SCCA website (www.ArabicMoot3.sadr.org) at 4:00 p.m. on Friday, 1 October 2021. - e.
-Following online registration, each participating team has the right to ask up to three questions to request clarification of the facts of the case through the competition page on the competition website (www.ArabicMoot3.sadr.org) until 28 October 2021.
-No questions will be accepted after this date. - f.
-The academic committee shall respond to the questions as it deems appropriate, and the clarifications will be published in the second version of the case.
+The academic committee shall include commercial arbitration experts and practitioners as the SCCA deems appropriate. - c.
+No member of the academic committee shall be entitled to advise or direct any student or team participating in the competition in any form. - The case will be published on the competition page of the SCCA website (ArabicMoot.org) at 4:00 p.m. on Sunday 10th of September 2023... - e.
+Following online registration, each participating team has the right to ask up to three questions to request clarification of the facts of the case through the competition page using the button "Ask the academic committee" on the competition website (ArabicMoot.org) until no later than 9 November 2023. - The academic committee shall respond to the questions as it deems appropriate, and the clarifications will be published in the second version of the case.
 The answers can be used in written submissions and/or oral arguments, and the clarifications (if any) shall be an integral part of the case facts in the competition.